baueraj/event-segment-video_behaviour/README.md

 # event-segment-video_behaviour
-Analysis of behavioural response data showing how children vs. adults parse cartoon videos into discrete events
+Analysis of behavioural response data showing how adults vs. children segment their continuous experience of the world into discrete events.
+Specifically, participants segmented their experience of watching videos into separate events.

 ## Code description